viralsolanki/Challenge-2/my_plugin_challenge_2a/README.md

 ## What it will do ?

 Activation of the Plugin will create a custom admin menu **Slider_Settings** here you can create multiple Sliders.
-It will add a custom button to the visual editor of post type 'Page' & 'Post'.
+It will add a custom button to the visual editor of post type 'Pages' & 'Posts'.

 ### How It Works ?